Why Should You Buy From Us

 #3 They screen the HOME.

-Often, people new to the breed like the idea of owning a Great Dane, but when it comes to actual ownership, are ill-prepare.
-A good breeder will want to know about a purchasers lifestyle and level of knowledge before they place a puppy; while a home might be good for some other breed it may not necessarily be right for a Dane.
+Often, people new to the breed like the idea of owning a Great Dane, but when it comes to actual ownership, are ill-prepared for such a giant breed.
+A good breeder will want to know about the purchasers lifestyle and level of knowledge before they place a puppy; while a home might be good for some other breed it may not necessarily be right for a Dane.
 A good breeder will do all they can to make sure the home and the Dane are a good match, and that the home new to Danes has a very clear understanding on Dane care--and costs.
+A good breeder has placement criteria and almost always works with an application process and wait list.

 #4 They offer BREEDER SUPPORT.

 These are "biggies" in my book.
-First, if you buy from a breeder who will take their dog back--at any time for any reason--then you will have peace of mind in the unfortunate event you are in that position.
+First, if you buy from a breeder who will take their dog back--at any time for any reason--then you will have peace of mind in the unfortunate event you are in the position of having to give your dog up.
 None of us know what life will throw at us, and having to deal with a personal situation that forces you to give up your dog is of course very stressful.
-If you at least know the breeder will take the dog back, you don't have the additional worry of what to do with the dog if you can no longer keep it.
+If you at least know the breeder will take the dog back, you don't have the additional worry of where the dog goes if you can no longer keep it.
 Any rescue will tell you the anguish people go through when they are forced to give up their dogs due to divorce, financial problems, health issues or death and the breeder is not there to take the dog.

-Next, buying from a breeder that truly knows about the breed and can tell you the good, along with the bad, things about the breed in general and their line in particular is invaluable.
-They may loose a few sales for their honestly, but the puppy purchaser will go out the door with a better understanding of what Dane ownership entails.
-I am often flabbergasted by some of the claims I hear these "breeders" make that have no bearing on fact.
+Next, buying from a breeder that truly knows about the breed and can tell you the good, along with the bad things about the breed in general and their line in particular is invaluable.
+They may lose a few sales for their honestly, but the puppy purchaser will go out the door with a better understanding of what Dane ownership entails.
+I am often flabbergasted by some of the claims I hear unscrupulous "breeders" make that have no bearing on fact.

-Whether or not you purchase a puppy from me is immaterial; however, I would strongly encourage you do your research carefully before choosing a breeder.
+Whether or not you purchase a puppy from me is immaterial; however, I would strongly encourage you do your research carefully before choosing a breeder and purchasing a puppy.
 There is a lot of educational material out there, and people willing to share their time talking "Dane 101".
 Please take advantage of it.